Cyclone John: Meteorological history

 In early December, a monsoon trough north of Australia intensified due to a strong northwest cross–equatorial surge in the South China Sea.
 This resulted in the formation of a tropical low southwest of Timor on 9 December.
 At 0600 UTC on 10 December, the Joint Typhoon Warning Center (JTWC) began to monitor the system, designating it as 02S.
 As it moved towards the west and subsequently southwards, improving upper–air divergence allowed the system to intensify, reaching tropical cyclone intensity on the evening of 11 December and thus attaining the name John.
 At the time, a Tropical Rainfall Measuring Mission (TRMM) pass of the system revealed a compact system, with a convective rainband tightly surrounding a central cloud–filled eye.
 A developed anticyclone positioned over the system provided favorable conditions for development.
 Due to the presence of a subtropical ridge to the east over Australia, Cyclone John was forecast to generally move in a south-southwestward direction.

 Steadily intensifying, the cyclone attained Category 3 cyclone intensity on the Australian cyclone scale at 1600 UTC on 12 December.
 TRMM imagery indicated that the cyclone had developed a banding eye feature, and had good outflow and a symmetric structure.
 Cyclone John continued to intensify under favorable atmospheric conditions, before reaching its peak intensity as a Category 5 cyclone on the Australian cyclone scale at 0800 UTC on 14 December, while located 170 km northwest of Port Hedland, Western Australia.
 At peak intensity, the storm had maximum 10–minute sustained wind speeds of 205 km/h (130 mph) and a minimum barometric pressure of 915 mbar.

 However, after peak intensity, dry air began to become wrapped into the northwestern quadrant of the system.
 Moving towards the Australian coastline, radar imagery from Dampier, Western Australia showed a strong eyewall associated with John.
 Cyclone John began to become elongated along a northwest–southeast axis as it neared the coast.
-The cyclone also began interacting with a mid–latitude trough the southwest.
+The cyclone also began interacting with a mid–latitude trough to the southwest.
 This generated some vertical wind shear, which weakened John slightly and caused it to curve towards the southeast.
 Cyclone John made landfall near Whim Creek, Western Australia at 0030 UTC on 15 December with a minimum central pressure between 930 and 940 mbar (27.46–27.46 inHg), and around 30 minutes later had maximum 10–minute sustained winds of 85 kn.
 The entirety of the cyclone's eye crossed the coast by 0200 UTC as the storm moved further inland into an area of wind shear and dry air, which caused it to rapidly weaken.
 The cyclone was last noted by TCWC Perth and the JTWC on 16 December as it dissipated overland.